rbuskens/spinnaker.github.io/documentation/getting_started.md

 ## Step 1: Set up your target deployment environment

-You need to setup your target deployment environment, which is an AWS or Google Cloud Platform project that will house clusters that are deployed to and managed by Spinnaker.
-You can choose to setup only an [AWS environment](#aws-setup), a [Google Cloud Platform environment](#google-cloud-platform-setup), or both.
-Please follow the appropriate instructions below to get your target deployment environment(s) setup.
+You need to set up your target deployment environment, which is an AWS or GCP project that will house clusters that are deployed to and managed by Spinnaker.
+You can choose to set up only an [AWS environment](#aws-setup), a [GCP environment](#google-cloud-platform-setup), or both.
+Please follow the appropriate instructions below to get your target deployment environment(s) set up.

 ### AWS Setup

-If you'd like to have Spinnaker deploy to and manage clusters on AWS, you'll need to have an AWS project setup.
+If you'd like to have Spinnaker deploy to and manage clusters on AWS, you'll need to have an AWS project set up.
 If you've already got one, please skip to the next step.
 Otherwise, please follow the instructions below.